openshift/enhancements/enhancements/kube-apiserver/unsupported-file-sync.md

 ## Motivation

-Simplify testing features that might require additional files to be installed into kube-apiserver pods.
+Simplify testing features that might require additional files to be present inside of the kube-apiserver pod.

 ### User Stories